restqa/documentation/docs/getting-started/configuration.md

 * **Type:** `array`
 * **Required:** `no`

-List of url, in order to prevent the cors isuue if you run the client and the sever on 2 different location.
+List of url, in order to prevent the cors issue.
+If you run the client and the server on 2 different location.

 ### restqa.dashboard.server.report